Wildlife

 Historically, large grazers such as bison and elk shaped the region’s prairies, maintaining open grasslands and influencing plant and animal diversity.
 Today, prairie remnants and restored wetlands continue to provide critical habitat for pollinators, grassland birds, and native plants that once dominated the landscape.

-A small Bison herd is managed by the O’Brien County Conservation Board at the Prairie Heritage Center just west of Peterson Iowa.
+A small Bison herd is managed by the O’Brien County Conservation Board at the Prairie Heritage Center just west of Peterson, Iowa.

 Together, the Little Sioux River watershed remains one of Iowa’s most ecologically significant regions—an enduring refuge for wildlife amid the surrounding agricultural landscape.